bennettslin/yearlings_bobtail_app/SOCIAL_MEDIA_WORK.md

 # Social media work
-* Annotations only have URL buttons
-    * Remove annotationIndex from buttons that don't need it

-* Tooltip for social media buttons in annotation has too dark shadow
-    * But only in carousel annotation
-    * Tooltip needs unique IDs

-* Placeholder image files for each song
-    * og and twitter configs use correct song file names

 * getUrl helper adds slash if not in path

 * Social media links for each song and logue